 The study didn’t specifically link OBEs to post-traumatic stress disorder, but the authors did point out that women who had OBEs had either gone through trauma during labor or another situation not related to childbirth.

-This suggests that OBEs could occur as a way to cope with trauma, but more research is needed on this link.
+This suggests that OBEs could occur as a way to cope with trauma, but more research is needed on this potential link.

 Experts have linked several medical and mental health conditions to OBEs, including: